-Ambika Kalna, also known as Kalna, is a city situated in the Purba Bardhaman district of West Bengal.
-It is located on the western banks of the Bhagirathi River.
+Ambika Kalna, also known as Kalna, is a town located in the Purba Bardhaman district of West Bengal.
+It is situated on the western banks of the Bhagirathi River.

-Kalna is known as “The Temple City”, as this place is famous for its glorious terracotta temples built in the 18th century.
+The place is known as “The Temple Town,” as it is famous for its glorious terracotta temples built in the 18th century.
+The Kalna Rajbari Complex is one of the top cultural tourism spots in Kalna in addition to the famous Siddheswari Kalibari and 108 Shiv Mandir.

 ADVERTISEMENT